lil-sussy/live-translation-for-obs/README.md

 ## Installation 2: start the local python django server

 1.Go to the server directory.

-2. Run server by running (on windows) *python manage.py runserver* on the console (no admin required)
+2. Run server by running (on windows) *python manage.py runserver* on the console (no admin required).

-3. **Note** the audio ID(s) corresponding to your recording device(s)
+3. **Note** the audio ID(s) corresponding to your recording device(s).
-4. In the twitchlivetranslation/settings.py replace the two first python variable id with your 1 or 2 audio devices
+4. In the twitchlivetranslation/settings.py replace the two first python variable id with your 1 or 2 audio devices.

-5. Stop (ctrl + c) and re-run server
+5. Stop (ctrl + c) and re-run server.

 ## Installation 3: Create the OBS source